Introduction

 Cases

-Most recently, he has been instructed by the Ministry of Justice in relation to threatened claims for judicial review concerning the Public Health (Coronavirus) (Protection from Eviction and Taking Control of Goods) (England) Regulations 2020.
+During the pandemic, he was instructed by the Ministry of Justice in relation to threatened claims for judicial review concerning the Public Health (Coronavirus) (Protection from Eviction and Taking Control of Goods) (England) Regulations 2020.
 He also represented the Ministry of Justice in Just Digital Marketplace Ltd [2021] EWHC 15 (QB) (08 January 2021), concerning whether enforcement agents could enter into valid Controlled Goods Agreements with judgment debtors remotely, without having entered the debtor’s premises.

 Cases